 10. Do you provide reimbursement for lodging or transportation costs for people who travel from out of town?

 Unfortunately, we are not able to subsidize any costs related to travel to our events or lodging in NYC.
-However, if you are coming from out of town and need recommendations for affordable places to stay, please check out the list of short-term housing options from our International Student’s Survival Guide to Living in NYC.
+However, if you are coming from out of town and need recommendations for affordable places to stay, please check out the list of short-term housing options from our International Student’s Survival Guide: New York Metro Area.

 11. How can I apply for the Fulbright grant?

 One To World does not administer any of the Fulbright grants, we provide enrichment programs to students and scholars who have already been awarded the grant and have arrived in New York.
 Applications for Fulbright grants are submitted to the Fulbright commission or U.S. Embassy in your home country.
 To find information on the relevant commissions and U.S. Embassies, click here.